anmarjarjees/anmarjarjees/README.md

  #### NOTE: You can open any link in a new tab using either of the following ways:
 - Hold down the CTRL Key in Windows or the COMMAND key on Mac then click it
-- Right-click the link and choose to open the link in a new tab or new window from the context menu
+- Right-click the link and choose 'Open Link in New Tab' or 'Open Link in New Window' from the context menu.

 ### MARKDOWN Language:
 For more refreshing about using Markdown language,